Vegetable curry is a creamy, Indian-inspired one-pot recipe that you can make in 30 minutes with peas and chickpeas for protein.

 Storage

-Freezer: let the curry cool down completely, then transfer it to a freezer-friendly container and freeze for up to 3 months.
+Freezer: Let the curry cool down completely, then transfer it to a freezer-friendly container and freeze for up to 3 months.

-More curry recipes
+More Indian-inspired recipes

 Vegetable Curry